bmlt-enabled/crouton/readme.txt

 = 4.0.1 =
 * Add meeting times to group table.
-* Big fix for markers in Google Maps.
+* Bug fix for markers in Google Maps.

 = 3.26.1 =
 * Version bump.